clothestogather/web-app/README.md

 # ClothesToGather Prototype

+**Important**: Please check the other [repository](https://github.com/clothestogather/Virtual-Try-On) that has an implementation of the AI try-on function.

+---

 ClothesToGather is a web solution that streamlines and personalises users’ fashion shopping experience and reduces overconsumption by listing collection, purchase recommendations, virtual try-on etc.

 This repository contains the source code for the [partial prototype / user interface](https://clothestogather.netlify.app/) of the web application which